sherlock-audit/2022-10-illuminate-judging/README.md

 ## Recommendation
 Lend/mint should be forbidden post-maturity.

-# Issue H-5: There are no Illuminate PT transfers from the owner in ERC5095's withdraw and redeem before maturity
+# Issue H-7: There are no Illuminate PT transfers from the owner in ERC5095's withdraw and redeem before maturity

 Source: https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/195

 ## Found by
-cryptphi, bin2chen, Holmgren, hansfriese, hyh
+cryptphi, minhtrng, bin2chen, hansfriese, hyh, kenzo, Holmgren

 ## Summary